 It’s so tempting.
-The idea of a greenhouse means gardening year round—a warm, sunny spot to garden in February and tropical plants that survive the winter.
+The idea of a greenhouse means gardening year-round—a warm, sunny spot to garden in February and tropical plants that survive the winter.
 Greenhouses are the ultimate fantasy for gardeners, but they’re also a big responsibility.
 One night without heat and all of your plants and seedlings could be goners.
-Your greenhouse will need heat, water, benches, venting, electricity.
+Your greenhouse will need heat, water, benches, venting, and electricity.
 And that’s just for starters.
 Here are some key points to ponder before you buy a greenhouse.

 How Large a Greenhouse Will You Need?